 University rankings and latest news

-The Times Higher Education website collates all the latest news and discussion relating to higher education.
+The Times Higher Education website collates latest news and discussion relating to higher education.
 The Russell Group Universities are 24 research-intensive universities which are highly competitive for entry.

-The THE also produced it's Mapped: Impact Rankings 2020.
+The THE also produced it's Impact Rankings 2021.
 These universities represent the greatest hope of solving some of the world’s biggest challenges.
-The THE Impact Rankings are shines a light on the commitment of universities around the world to making a positive social and economic impact through their work towards the 17 United Nations Sustainable Development Goals (SDGs); from eradicating poverty and promoting good health and wellbeing to ensuring gender equality and taking action on climate change.
+The THE Impact Rankings are shines a light on the commitment of universities around the world to making a positive social and economic impact through their work towards the 17 United Nations Sustainable Development Goals (SDGs).

 Pure Potential is an online resource, written by graduates, for 6th form students looking to find support for their next steps to university, or into working life.